Filienko/rna-diffusion/README.md

 ## Requirements

+Be careful!
+Before installing these librairies, make sure that you created an environment dedicated to this project and that the version of your NVIDIA driver matches this version of pytorch.
+Otherwise, you can adapt the correct version of pytorch.

-Install the required python librairies:
+To install the required python librairies:

 `pip install -r requirements.txt`